 Based on our test work, costs and services during the period were allowable and eligible.

 3. Program and Performance Objectives

-The contract stipulates that the agency shall use the funds to provide the following outcomes:
+The contract stipulates that the agency shall use the funds to provide homelessness prevention services to low-income residents of Davidson County to achieve the following outcomes: